top of page

 1. Social support can decrease stress

-Social support can help you cope with a stressful event, manage your stress, and lower your levels of stress.
+Social support can help you cope with a stressful event, manage your stress, and lower your stress levels.
 The process of recovery from a difficult situation is often easier when you have someone to lean on.
 If you've just experienced or witnessed a traumatic event and feel overwhelmed by emotion, having someone to talk to can provide the comfort needed for healing.
 The same goes for situations that cause us daily anxiety or tension—social support can give us the relief we need so we don't feel like our emotions are getting out of control.

 2. Social support can help us recover from medical procedures

-Social support can also help us recover from medical procedures.
-Studies show that people who had heart surgery were able to recover quickly and be less likely to expire or be re-hospitalized within the year after their surgery if they had a good social support system.
-The same goes for breast cancer patients, women who have high levels of social support have better outcomes with their treatment than those who don’t.
-Having a strong network of family and friends is associated with a stronger immune system and faster recovery, which helps your body fight off illness and disease.
+The same goes for breast cancer patients.
+Women who have high levels of social support have better outcomes with their treatment than those who don’t.
+A strong network of family and friends is associated with a stronger immune system and faster recovery, which helps your body fight off illness and disease.

 Social support is nonprofessional resources available in the form of personal relationships and social support groups.